KDE/documentation-develop-kde-org/content/docs/features/cursor/_index.md

 ## Step 04 - Using xcursorgen {#using-xcursorgen}
 ---

-In this step we will use the `xcursorgen` command to generate the cursor for your system.
+In this step, we will use the `xcursorgen` command to generate the cursor for your system.

 If you haven't already, open a terminal and navigate to the directory where your cursor image files are stored.